-If you want to give the little fellas a turbo boost, add the following to your diet: fruit, fish oils, walnuts, edamame beans (in fact, beans of any description), avocado, asparagus, lean beef, dark chocolate, garlic and pomegranate.
+If you want to give your sperm a turbo boost, add the following to your diet: fruit, fish oils, walnuts, edamame beans (in fact, beans of any description), avocado, asparagus, lean beef, dark chocolate, garlic and pomegranate.

 As for lifestyle, smoking (cigarettes and weed), alcohol and too much coffee are also thought to affect taste, as does your state of health.
 Smoking weed is also said to lower sperm count.

-Semen consistency varies from day to day, but can become thick or lumpy if you’ve been unwell or feeling a bit peaky.
-It has no impact on fertility, however, but if you’re experiencing any pain or discharge (or you’re concerned in any way) then don’t hesitate to check it out with your GP to check for any underlying medical problem.
+Semen consistency varies from day to day, but you might notice lumpy sperm if you’ve been unwell or feeling a bit peaky.
+Although it normally has no impact on fertility, if you’re experiencing any pain or discharge (or you’re concerned in any way) then don’t hesitate to check it out with your GP to check for any underlying medical problem.